SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 - Vertical slide breaks are introduced with `===` on a line by itself.
 - Paragraphs followed by `{:.notes}` on a line by itself, with no blank line after the paragraph, only show up in non-slideshow views.
+- Every file in `slides` must begin with YAML frontmatter fenced above and below by `---`.

 ## Creating a **new** lesson